Ktor 3.1.1 Help

 Raw body

 To receive a raw body of a response, call the body function and pass the required type as a parameter.
-The code snippet below shows how to receive a raw body as String:
+The code snippet below shows how to receive a raw body as a String:

 val httpResponse: HttpResponse = client.get("https://ktor.io/") val stringBody: String = httpResponse.body()